US English (US)

 sudo a2enmod proxy_http

-ProxyPass "/help" "http://yourAccount.helpjuice.com/"
+ProxyPass "/help" "https://yourAccount.helpjuice.com/"

-ProxyPassReverse "/help" "http://yourAccount.helpjuice.com/"
+ProxyPassReverse "/help" "https://yourAccount.helpjuice.com/"

 server {